Our Responsible Financing Framework and Policies

 Responsible Investing Policy

 Find out more about our Responsible Financing Sector-Specific Policies.
-Our policies are regularly reviewed and updated in response to the evolving external environment.
+Our policies are regularly reviewed to keep pace with an evolving external environment.

 Exclusion List

-We will not engage in or knowingly finance any activity where there is clear evidence of immitigable adverse impact to the environment, people or communities.
-Our exclusion list lays out the activities we will not finance.
+We will not engage in, or knowingly finance, any activity where there is clear evidence of immitigable adverse impact to the environment, people or communities.
+Key activities that the Bank will not finance include:

-• Production or trade in any product or activity deemed illegal under host country laws or regulations (including those ratified by host countries under international conventions and agreements) or subject to international bans
+Illegal products or activities Production or trade in any product or activity deemed illegal under host country laws or regulations or subject to international bans

-• Production or activities involving harmful or exploitative forms of forced labour or child labour
+Forced or child labour Activities involving harmful or exploitative forms of forced labour or child labour

-• Production or trade in wildlife including products regulated under Convention of International Trade in Endangered Species of Wild Fauna and Flora (CITES) and United for Wildlife Financial Taskforce
+Wildlife trade Production or trade in wildlife or products regulated under the Convention of International Trade in Endangered Species of Wild Fauna and Flora (CITES) and United for Wildlife Financial Taskforce

 Our ESG Risk Assessment Process